YaegerKnight/ml-blog/_posts/2021-10-25-debugging.md

 There are some scenarios where simple `print` calls aren't enough.
 If you're running code through a series of tests, then the test harness will often consume all output to `stdout` so you won't see any of your print statements.
 Luckily, test environments can usually be configured to print debug statements of loggers.

 Once you can see what's happening at a particular moment, you can see if what you expected to happen at that moment is actually happening.

+## Breakpoint your way to infinity!

+The `breakpoint()` function comes built-in with Python.
+It's a convenience wrapper around some [`pdb`](https://docs.python.org/3/library/pdb.html) magic, and practically speaking it means you can set a point where you can interrupt the Python execution.
+Your terminal will halt at that point, and you can inspect the variables or objects available at that particular moment.

+I wish I had known about this earlier on.
+It's extremely useful for understanding exactly how a function or piece of code is being executed.

 ## Come with hypotheses